bigsql/spock/docs/README.md

-# pglogical 2
+# spock

+spock is a fork of the "2ndquadrant/pglogical" project that supports bi-directional replication with conflict resolution for PG 9.6+.

-The pglogical 2 extension provides logical streaming replication for PostgreSQL, using a publish/subscribe model.
-It is based on technology developed as part of the BDR project (http://2ndquadrant.com/BDR).
+Spock provides logical streaming replication for PostgreSQL, using a publish/subscribe model.
+It works on a per database level, not whole server level like physical streaming replication.
+One Provider may feed multiple Subscribers without incurring additional disk write overhead.

+Major use cases supported are:

+* Bi-directional replication w/ conflict resolution
+* Upgrades between major versions
+* Full database replication or selective replication of:
+  - sets of tables using replication sets
+  - table rows at either publisher or subscriber side (row_filter)
+  - table columns at publisher side
+* Data gather/merge from multiple upstream servers

+Recent releases bring new features allowing it to be used for even more use-cases and also several bug fixes and behavior improvements listed below:

+- Improved error reporting
+- Row filtering on provider
+- Column filtering on provider
+- Delayed replication
+- MS Windows support (source code only)
+- Ability to convert physical standby to logical replication
+- Greatly improved performance for replication of large INSERT/COPY transactions
+- Improved memory management.

-We use the following terms to describe data streams between nodes, deliberately reused from the earlier Slony technology:
+We use the following terms to describe data streams between nodes:

 * Nodes - PostgreSQL database instances
 * Providers and Subscribers - roles taken by Nodes
 * Replication Set - a collection of tables

-pglogical is utilising the latest in-core features, so we have these version restrictions:
-* Provider & subscriber nodes must run PostgreSQL 9.4+
-* PostgreSQL 9.5+ is required for replication origin filtering and conflict detection
-* Additionally, subscriber can be Postgres-XL 9.5+

-Use cases supported are:
-* Upgrades between major versions (given the above restrictions)
-* Full database replication
-* Selective replication of sets of tables using replication sets
-* Selective replication of table rows at either publisher or subscriber side (row_filter)
-* Selective replication of table columns at publisher side
-* Data gather/merge from multiple upstream servers
-* Data gather/merge from multiple upstream tables (distinct names)

-Architectural details:
-* pglogical works on a per-database level, not whole server level like physical streaming replication
-* One Provider may feed multiple Subscribers without incurring additional disk write overhead
-* One Subscriber can merge changes from several origins and detect conflict between changes with automatic and configurable conflict resolution (some, but not all aspects required for multi-master).
-* Cascading replication is implemented in the form of changeset forwarding.

 ## Requirements

-To use pglogical the provider and subscriber must be running PostgreSQL 9.4 or newer.
+To use spock the provider and subscriber must be running PostgreSQL 9.6 or newer.

 The `pglogical` extension must be installed on both provider and subscriber.
 You must `CREATE EXTENSION pglogical` on both.